BOOK TITLE: The Australia Times - TAT Girl magazine. Volume 1, issue 2

 excited to finally be able to

-shop regularly in H&M, its a
+shop regularly in H&M, it’s a

 shame that the luxury comes